Using Lumigator UI

 Note

-Reminder: In order to be able to use API based models, you must have provided the respective API keys (OPENAI_API_KEY
+Reminder: In order to be able to use API based models, you must have provided the respective secret API keys to Lumigator, via the settings (UI/SDK).
+See more in the API settings configuration.

 Finally click the Run Experiment button.